wizdmio/wizdm/apps/wizdm/src/assets/docs/en/dialog.md

 # Dialog
 [Go to the API Reference](docs/dialog#api-reference)

-Dialog is a package providing a declarative dialog component by extending the [Angular Material Dialog](https://material.angular.io/components/dialog/api).
+Dialog is a package providing a declarative version of the [Angular Material Dialog](https://material.angular.io/components/dialog/api).

 ## Usage example
 `<wm-dialog>` is a component designed to display a popup dialog on request.
 The example below illustrates how the component is used to design the dialog content by using the very same [MatDialog directives](https://material.angular.io/components/dialog/api#directives):